Future Internet: History

 While future Internet is often associated with the Global Environment for Network Innovations initiatives of the US National Science Foundation (NSF), other international research programmes have adopted this term.

 A 100x100 Clean Slate project ran from about 2003 through 2005.
 Its name comes from estimating 100 Mbit/s connectivity to about 100 million homes in the US.

 Another "clean slate" project hosted at Stanford University, ran from 2007 to 2012, including faculty such as Nick McKeown, David Cheriton and Dan Boneh.

-The AKARI Project is Japan's "architecture design project for new generation network" with implementation expected in 2015.
+The AKARI Project is Japan's "architecture design project for new generation network".
+Implementation was expected in 2015.

 Future Internet Research and Experimentation is a research program funded by the European Union to foster research on the future developments of Internet technology and services.

 Two meetings were held in 2007.

 Some projects were funded in 2008, and more in 2011.

 Future Internet testbeds experimentation between BRazil and Europe (FIBRE) is a research project co-funded by the Brazilian Council for Scientific and Technological Development (CNPq) and the European Commission under the FP7 Cooperation Programme.
 The main objective of the project is the design, implementation and validation of a shared future Internet research facility.
 Also in Brazil, there is the NovaGenesis project, which started in 2008 and aims at integrating information- and service-centric approaches with mobile-friendly, software-defined, and name-based self-organization.

 The EC Future Internet Architecture (FIArch) Experts Reference Group (ERG) wrote a paper about design principles and proposed seeds for new principles.